nfotinakes/trichopedia/docs/grow-guides/seed.md

 To prepare your mix, simply mix one part of your soil to one part pumice/perlite to make a 50/50 blend.
 You can also sift the soil and pumice to remove larger chunks of wood or pumice/perlite for a finer soil which may help/

     * Note: some growers will tell you to sterlize your soil medium to kill any nasty microbes that may be in the soil.
-Many will say to microwave your mix, but I find this unnecessary and it is important to note that microwaving is not true sterilization.
-Adding beneficial microbes is the better route, more info on this will be below.
+Many will say to microwave your mix, but it is important to note
+    that microwaving is not true sterilization.
+Adding beneficial microbes is another route,
+    more info on this will be below.

 #### Beneficial Microbes